tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/inventory/management/products/usage.rst

 :menuselection:`Inventory app --> Configuration --> Settings --> Operations`.
 Click the
 :guilabel:`Packages` check box, and then :guilabel:`Save` to activate the feature.

-On a :abbr:`(Delivery Order)`, assign which package to use by clicking on the :guilabel:`≣ (Detailed Operations)` icon to the right of each product in the :guilabel:`Operations` tab.
+On a delivery order, assign which package to use by clicking on the :guilabel:`≣ (Detailed Operations)` icon to the right of each product in the :guilabel:`Operations` tab.

 .. image:: usage/detailed-operations-icon.png